dieGeijo8/Docker_MySQL/README.md

 # MySQL + Python App

 ## Prerequisites
-Make sure you have Docker and Docker Compose installed.
+Make sure you have Docker and Docker Compose installed and no processes running on your local machine on port 3306.

 ## How to Run
 Clone the repository and run from cmd: